Table of Contents

 View on Amazon.com ➜

-Korean outlets have two rounds holes instead of two prongs, so it’s important to bring a power adapter if you want to charge any electronic devices.
-This one will allow you to charge a few devices at once, and can also be used in many other countries.
+Korean outlets have two round holes instead of two prongs, so it’s important to bring a power adapter if you want to charge any electronic devices.
+This universal power adapter will allow you to charge a few devices at once and can also be used in 100+ popular other countries, so it will be useful for all of your future travels.

 Power Adaptor